U.S., Saudi Arabia may take Iran plot to U.N. - diplomat

 "The U.S. is taking this very seriously," the diplomatic source said.

 Iran and Saudi Arabia, a U.S. ally, are regional rivals.
-The United States and other powers are putting pressure on Iran to abandon a nuclear program which they believe is aimed at developing nuclear arms.
+The United States and other powers are putting pressure on Iran to abandon a nuclear programme which they believe is aimed at developing nuclear arms.
 Iran has denied having such ambitions.